DavorPenzar/eurovision/README.md

 ##  Used Values

-Ideally, the following values would be used when calling [*libROSA*'s](http://librosa.org/) functions for music preprocessing.
+Ideally, the following values would be used when calling [*libROSA*'s](http://librosa.org/) functions for music preprocessing:

 ```python
 import numpy as np